 and the output is shown below, notice it’s AzureAdJoined=YES.

-If you want to RDP to this computer, you’ll need a few things in place on the computer you are RDP’ing from and the computer you are RDP to.
+If you want to RDP to this computer on a local LAN network, you’ll need a few things in place on the computer you are RDP’ing from and the computer you are RDP to.

 Step 1.
 Change Remote desktop settings